Frequently Asked Questions

 Loop

-An even better solution would be to use MAPI Tables.
+An even better approach is to use MAPI Tables.

-My code using Redemption is causing Outlook to stay in memory even after it is closed.
+Outlook stays in memory after it is closed

 strEntryID = Item.EntryID

-'dereference and reopen the item, otherwise Outlook overwrites our change to
+set Item = Nothing 'dereference and reopen the item, otherwise Outlook overwrites MessageClass

 set Item = Application.Session.GetItemFromID(strEntryID)